UniversalScalableFirmware/documentation/source/2_universal_payload.rst

    boot process.
 In addition to proprietary options, there are many open sourced bootloaders available.

-   **EDKII**
+   **EDK II**

-   EDK II is a modern, feature-rich, cross-platform firmware development environment for the UEFI and UEFI Platform Initialization (PI) specifications.
+   TianoCore EDK II is a modern feature-rich, cross-platform firmware development environment for the UEFI and UEFI Platform Initialization (PI) specifications.
 EDKII performs both first stage (hardware initialization) and second stage booting.

-   Reference implementations for many platforms are also available in open source under BSD + Patents license.
+   Reference implementations for many platforms are also available in open source, under BSD + Patents license.

    https://www.tianocore.org/